MJHabermann/Pong/README.md

 - Play against a friend or yourself by hitting the ball past the other players paddle

 # Compiling the Code:
 Updating the code will require a new build.
 If you do not already have unity installed see the instructions below.
-The Unity version used is 2022.3.42f1 I cannot gurantee that it will work for past or present versions
+The Unity version used is 2022.3.42f1 I cannot gurantee that it will work for previous or future versions
 1) Download the .zip file or pull the repository from GitHub.
 2) Extract the contents into a new file.
 3) Open Unity now or download it at https://public-cdn.cloud.unity3d.com/hub/prod/UnityHubSetup.exe